Information and services for working with personal and confidential data.

 Data Safe Haven

-For projects requiring advanced security, the forthcoming Data Safe Haven (DSH) will provide a controlled and secured service environment for undertaking research using sensitive data.
+For projects requiring advanced security, the Data Safe Haven (DSH) provides a controlled and secured service environment for undertaking research using sensitive data.

-The service will provide robust controls and safeguards to enable the secure transfer of sensitive data into a ‘walled garden’ environment where it can be securely stored, manipulated and analysed by approved members of a research team.
+The DSH service provides robust controls and safeguards to enable the secure transfer of sensitive data into a protected technical environment where it can be securely stored, manipulated and analysed by approved members of a research team.